 Dual Employment and Protection of AUA Interests

 Dual employment is regulated by the RA Labor Code.
-Dual employment can be external or internal to AUA, and these alternatives require different considerations.
+Dual employment can be external (outside organizations) or internal (funded by AUA or by external sources) to AUA, and these alternatives require different considerations.
+In cases of internal dual employment, the available vacant positions will be announced openly, and a new contract and/or contract amendment to the contract will be signed.

 External dual employment